 There are countless opportunities to extend your understanding of the course.
 Each topic booklet has links or extension boxes to allow you to follow aspects of the syllabus that really grab your imagination.
 There are even more resources on the course’s Moodle page.
 The Learning Resources Centre has an excellent range of DVDs and background texts.

 There are trips to see films linked to the course.
 Recently we went to the Courtyard in Hereford to see a rare screening of Milos Forman’s ‘Loves of a Blonde’ accompanied by a talk by Britain’s leading authority on the Czech New Wave, Peter Hames.

-You may go on to study a media/film related course or progress to a wide range of humanities and social science subjects.
+Past students have gone on to study practical and theoretical degree courses in Film at universities in London, Manchester, Exeter, Bournemouth and Plymouth just to mention a few.
+Other students have gone on to a wide range of humanities and social science subjects.
 Film Studies combines well with a wide range of other courses.
 Past students have gone on to work in film, television, theatre, video games and academia.